-As COVID-19 cases recede, we explore how health care organizations can ramp up nonurgent procedures once again—the resources they need, the constraints they face, and the possible timelines for things to come back to pre-COVID-19 levels.
+As COVID-19 cases recede, we explore how health care organisations can ramp up nonurgent procedures once again—the resources they need, the constraints they face and the possible timelines for things to come back to pre-COVID-19 levels.

-THE COVID-19 pandemic forced many health care providers to stop performing nonurgent procedures in response to state mandates, to ensure the safety of patients and staff, and to deploy resources toward COVID-19 treatment.
-Much lower volumes of these procedures have led to a considerable drop in revenue.
+THE COVID-19 pandemic forced many health care providers to stop performing nonurgent procedures in response to state mandates, to ensure the safety of patients and staff, and to deploy resources towards COVID-19 treatment.
+Much lower volumes of these procedures have led to a considerable drop in income.
 As COVID-19 cases recede, how are hospitals and health systems going about resuming these procedures?

-In May 2020, the Deloitte Center for Health Solutions surveyed clinical leaders to understand their concerns, approaches, and steps toward resuming nonurgent procedures.
+In May 2020, the Deloitte Center for Health Solutions surveyed clinical leaders to understand their concerns, approaches and steps towards resuming nonurgent procedures.

-Between May 4 and 15, 2020, the Deloitte Center for Health Solutions conducted a short online survey of 50 clinical leaders, including chief medical officers and service line leaders at provider organizations in the United States.
-These provider organizations included health systems, free-standing hospitals, academic medical centers, and ambulatory surgery centers with an annual revenue of more than US$500 million in the most recent fiscal year.
+Between May 4 and 15, 2020, the Deloitte Center for Health Solutions conducted a short online survey of 50 clinical leaders, including chief medical officers and service line leaders at provider organisations in the United States.
+These provider organisations included health systems, free-standing hospitals, academic medical centres and ambulatory surgery centres with an annual income of more than US$500 million in the most recent accounting year.

 When asked to list their top three concerns about resuming deferred procedures, clinical leaders cite the possibility of an outbreak or a second wave as their number one worry (82%), overshadowing all other concerns.
 Low patient demand due to safety concerns (54%) and adequate supply of materials, medications, equipment or testing (50%) are a distant second, followed by patients’ ability to pay due to loss of income or insurance (40%).

-Organizations probably have the least control over the possibility of another outbreak or wave.
-And a large outbreak can have cascading effects on other important variables: patient demand, availability of testing and supplies, and staffing.
+Organisations probably have the least control over the possibility of another outbreak or wave.
+And a large outbreak can have cascading effects on other important variables: patient demand, availability of testing and supplies and staffing.

-Lingering supply chain issues and the possibility of new outbreaks should compel organizations to rethink how they stock, distribute, forecast, and track supplies by site and service line.
-Providers may have a newfound desire for upstream visibility into the supply chain, whereas suppliers might want a detailed understanding of downstream utilization.
-This would call for a much closer coordination among supply chain stakeholders: providers, group purchasing organizations (GPOs), distributors, and medtech companies.
+Lingering supply chain issues and the possibility of new outbreaks should compel organisations to rethink how they share, distribute, forecast and track supplies by site and service line.
+Providers may have a newfound desire for upstream visibility into the supply chain, whereas suppliers might want a detailed understanding of downstream utilisation.
+This would call for a much closer coordination among supply chain stakeholders: providers, group purchasing organisations (GPOs), distributors and medtech companies.

 In response to our question about what capabilities are still lacking, sufficient testing (for the virus and for antibodies) tops the list (figure 3).

-While both clinical leaders at organization/system level and leaders at the service line level agree about the lack of testing, their perspectives diverge on three other capabilities:
+While both clinical leaders at organisation/system level and leaders at the service line level agree about the lack of testing, their perspectives diverge on three other capabilities:

-To mitigate concerns associated with resuming deferred procedures, clinical leaders say their organizations are putting in place a number of measures (figure 4).
+To mitigate concerns associated with resuming deferred procedures, clinical leaders say their organisations are putting in place a number of measures (figure 4).

 This represents a major shift in practice: the Deloitte 2020 Survey of US Physicians, conducted in January–February 2020 before the COVID-19 pandemic, showed that only 14% of surgical specialists had video visit capabilities and of those who had, a third (34%) were using them.
 This amounts to just 5% of all surgical specialists having experience with video visits before COVID-19.

-We expect consumer attitudes and behaviors to be increasingly important for reopening.
-Organizations should establish market-sensing capabilities to monitor consumer sentiment by key psychographic segments and geographies.
-These efforts could focus on consumer confidence (including financial outlook, job security, capacity of the health care system), perceptions of safety, and types of services consumers are cancelling or delaying.
+We expect consumer attitudes and behaviours to be increasingly important for reopening.
+Organisations should establish market-sensing capabilities to monitor consumer sentiment by key psychographic segments and geographies.
+These efforts could focus on consumer confidence (including financial outlook, job security, capacity of the health care system), perceptions of safety and types of services consumers are cancelling or delaying.
 They could use multiple data inputs and analytical approaches for the purpose—from survey research to social media to internal information on appointment scheduling and testing.

-We explored measures being put in place to maximize patient throughput and utilization of operating rooms should there be surges in procedure demand.
+We explored measures being put in place to maximise patient throughput and utilisation of operating rooms should there be surges in procedure demand.
 Surgical preplanning and extending hours of operation are the most common approaches planned or implemented.
 A quarter of the respondents are not considering approaches to simplify and/or reduce provider preferences, though doing so could help streamline patient scheduling.

-Changes to operating hours and scheduling could have implications for external stakeholders such as suppliers, community providers, or medical transport companies, who might need to adjust their practices to help health systems to maximize their capacity.
+Changes to operating hours and scheduling could have implications for external stakeholders such as suppliers, community providers, or medical transport companies, who might need to adjust their practises to help health systems to maximise their capacity.

-Even without demand surges, large expenses for treating COVID-19 patients, new and more time-consuming infection control measures, and potential erosion in the payer mix are putting pressure on many organizations to seek efficiencies.
+Even without demand surges, large expenses for treating COVID-19 patients, new and more time-consuming infection control measures and potential erosion in the payer mix are putting pressure on many organisations to seek efficiencies.

 Resuming nonurgent procedures may be more complicated and take longer than expected.
-While everybody is anxious to reopen, the approach should be methodical and allow for contingencies against possible risks to determine when to open, what services to resume, and how to reboot revenue while building resiliency in the system and keeping the patient and the community at the center.
-Such resiliency will likely require a real-time view of data on consumer sentiment and behavior, the pace and progression of testing, readiness of the clinical and nonclinical workforce, having the operational procedures in place to compartmentalize COVID-19 and non-COVID-19 care, and the financial resiliency to withstand the challenges that organizations may face as they ramp up operations again.
+While everybody is anxious to reopen, the approach should be methodical and allow for contingencies against possible risks to determine when to open, what services to resume and how to reboot income while building resiliency in the system and keeping the patient and the community at the centre.
+Such resiliency will likely require a real-time view of data on consumer sentiment and behaviour, the pace and progression of testing, readiness of the clinical and nonclinical workforce, having the operational procedures in place to compartmentalise COVID-19 and non-COVID-19 care and the financial resiliency to withstand the challenges that organisations may face as they ramp up operations again.

-The COVID-19 pandemic has caused health care organizations to adjust to clinical resource and financial challenges that would have previously been unthinkable.
-Where can your organization focus its response?
+The COVID-19 pandemic has caused health care organisations to adjust to clinical resource and financial challenges that would have previously been unthinkable.
+Where can your organisation focus its response?
 And what should you do next?
 Learn how we can help you combat the coronavirus with resilience.